Exploring & shaping possible futures for the university today

 I work with and write for people in universities who care about its future.
 Who understand that the future of the university won't be more of the past or present.
 Who are ready to explore the possible.
 Who understand that new thinking will generate new futures for the university.

 My mission? to help us think in new ways about the university's possible futures.

 My Blog and Publications

 I write a lot.
 My Thinking Futures blog is about using foresight in practice.
 My PhD blog is about my research experience.
-I've presented and published on foresight and university management, and I am consolidated my writing on and about universities and their possible futures on this site.
+I've presented and published on foresight and university management, and I am consolidating my writing on and about universities and their possible futures on this site.

 reframing thinking about the future

 In my Thinking Futures work, I use my conversations about the future framework to help people think in new ways about the future of their organisations.
-It's still being developed and aims to open up our conversations to let future possibilities in - to expand our thinking beyond today's linear future.
+It's still being developed and aims to open up our conversations to let future possibilities in - to expand our thinking beyond today's assumed linear future.